Dash Example Web App

 ```

-You can always use `dx ssh job-xxxx` to ssh into the worker and inspect what's going on or experiment with quick changes Then go to that job's special URL `https://job-xxxx.dnanexus.cloud/` and see the result!
+You can always use `dx ssh job-xxxx` to ssh into the worker and inspect what's going on or experiment with quick changes.
+Then go to that job's special URL `https://job-xxxx.dnanexus.cloud/` and see the result!

 ## Optional local testing

 The main code is in `dash-web-app/resources/home/dnanexus/my_app.py` with a local launcher script called `local_test.py` in the same folder.
-This allows you to launch the same core code in the applet locally to quickly iterate.
+This allows you to launch the same core code in the applet locally to iterate.
 This is optional because you can also do all testing on the platform itself.

 Install locally the same libraries listed above.